BIDS/repro-case-studies/case-studies/choldgraf.md

 ##### Key tools [Optional]
 The two most useful tools that I have found are `Pandas` and `MNE-python`.
 Pandas made it much easier to embed metadata with the signals that I analyze.
 It allowed me to store information from lots of subjects in a single CSV file, and treat it as a "database" by using queries on it. `MNE-python` is a package for electrophysiology in neuroscience written in python.
 When I discovered it, I found that it duplicated many of the functions I had already written, and in general did this much better than I had.
 Moreover, it has a lot of convenience functions for doing I/O, which up until then was a pain to maintain.
 By using these two packages, I was able to significantly cut down on the amount of custom-written functions that I used to wrangle my data.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+The discussion in this writeup covers the first 6 months of the project.
+To that extent, my definition of "reproducibility" means actually being able to reproduce my own results (aka, coding for my future self).
+I ran into a lot of issues to keep things streamlined and understandable in my own head, which made it difficult to interpret my findings.
+Obviously this would generalize to other scientists trying to reproduce my analyses and work as well.

 ##### General questions about reproducibility [Optional]